 There are other insurance options.
 If your contract with your contractor is a standard Joint Contracts Tribunal (JCT) contract, this should specify the insurance requirements.
 Unless you're an expert, you should consult a specialist insurance broker to discuss the insurance you need.

-Other business insurances
+Other building trade insurances

 If you have a home office to handle your paperwork, you need to make sure this is covered by your home insurance.
 Usually if you let your existing insurer know, there shouldn't be any problem.